sandyagustines7/health-expenditure/README.md

 **Status**

 This project is in its final stages.
-All core analyses is complete and the dashboard is being finalzied for publication.
+All core analyses is complete and the dashboard is being finalized for publication.